 Are there any ways to avoid LMI?

 Aside from applying to have LMI waived on a case-by-case basis with your lender, the best way to avoid LMI is by having a deposit of 20% or more of the purchase price of the property.
-Another alternative is using a Family Guarantee loan.
-This is most relevant to the those buying their first home.
+Another alternative is using a Government Guarantee or Family Guarantee loan.
+This is usually most relevant to the those buying their first home.
 Some of the larger lenders will allow parents to act as a guarantor for the purchase, which will eliminate LMI.